 Introducing team-to-team migrations with ShareGate Desktop 14.0

 Unfortunately, Microsoft doesn’t offer an easy, out-of-the-box solution to migrate your Teams content, making it a challenge to organize and restructure your Teams environment the way you want to.
-One option is to move your Teams data manually—but that requires you to join all of your teams as an owner, run PowerShell scripts to get what you want, and jump through a lot of other hoops to maintain the integrity of the data that you’re migrating.
+One way is to migrate your Teams from one tenant to another manually—but that requires you to join all of your teams as an owner, run PowerShell scripts to get what you want, and jump through a lot of other hoops to maintain the integrity of the data that you’re migrating.

 That’s why we came up with a simple Teams migration tool to help you move things around in just a few clicks.
 Earlier this year, we made it possible to migrate Microsoft Teams between tenants with ShareGate Desktop, our popular migration tool.